 9. Share an example of how you were able to motivate employees or co-workers.

 I was in a situation once where the management of our department was taken over by employees with experience in a totally different industry, in an effort to maximize profits over service.
-Many of my co-workers were resistant to the sweeping changes that were being made, but I recognized some of the benefits right off the bat, and was able to motivate my colleagues to give the new process a chance to succeed.
+Many of my co-workers were resistant to the sweeping changes that were being made, but I immediately recognized some of the benefits, and was able to motivate my colleagues to give the new process a chance to succeed.

 More Answers: What strategies would you use to motivate your team?